syncthing/docs/users/syncthing.rst

 .. cmdoption:: -auditfile=<file|-|-->

     Use specified file or stream (``"-"`` for stdout, ``"--"`` for stderr) for audit events, rather than the timestamped default file name.

+.. cmdoption:: -browser-only

+   Open the web UI in a browser for an already running Syncthing instance.

+.. cmdoption:: -device-id

+   Print device ID to command line.

 .. cmdoption:: -generate=<dir>